Input¶

 pointer

-If owner(caller) is also defined, an additional argument is added which is used to release the memory.
+c_f_pointer.Attribute owner(caller) will be set to option.default_owner if it is not also defined.
+If caller an additional argument is added which is used to release the memory.

 For Python, create a list or NumPy array.